Italian Delights - 2 days in Florence, the city of architectural marvels

-After seeing the ruins of ancient Roman civilization in Rome and the stunning architecture of the Piazza del Duomo in Pisa, Florence will beckon you with its Renaissance architecture and its many art galleries!
+After seeing the ruins of ancient Roman civilisation in Rome and the stunning architecture of the Piazza del Duomo in Pisa, Florence will beckon you with its Renaissance architecture and its many art galleries!

 You should plan to spend at least 2 days in Florence, to take in the sights and do some shopping, if you wish.

 After spending a better part of the day in Pisa, we walked back to Pisa Centrale to catch a train to Florence.
-There is a train every hour and it takes anywhere from 1 hour to 1.5 hours to reach Florence.
+There is a train every hour, and it takes anywhere from 1 hour to 1.5 hours to reach Florence.

 Florence is a city bursting with stunning architecture.
 We reached Florence in the evening from Pisa, so decided to just walk around to soak in the vibrance of the city, in every square and every corner.